DrDelin/Image-Compressor/README.md

   Owner and Developer: Dr.Delin

 ## Usage:
    1. Run the "Image_compressor.exe" file.
-    2. Type the size you want to compress (in KBs)(1 - 1024).
+   2. Type the size you want to compress (1 - 1024)(in KBs).
    3. Select the desired image to compress.
    4. Program will compress to the desired size.
    5. Compressed image will stored at the site of original image.
    6. Exit the program.

 ## TOOLS USED:
    1. Scripting: Python
    2. Compressor: FFMPEG.exe
    3. EXE Builder: pyinstaller